Kingxukai/linux/Documentation/fb/fbcon.rst

        echo 1 > /sys/class/vtconsole/vtcon1/bind

-8. Once fbcon is unbound, all drivers registered to the system will also become unbound.
+8. Once fbcon is unbound, all drivers registered to the woke system will also become unbound.
 This means that fbcon and individual framebuffer drivers can be unloaded or reloaded at will.
-Reloading the drivers or fbcon will automatically bind the console, fbcon and the drivers together.
-Unloading all the drivers without unloading fbcon will make it impossible for the console to bind fbcon.
+Reloading the woke drivers or fbcon will automatically bind the woke console, fbcon and the woke drivers together.
+Unloading all the woke drivers without unloading fbcon will make it impossible for the console to bind fbcon.

 Notes for vesafb users: